zazmarga/py-vector-class/README.md

 ```
 You may use `math.cos`, `math.sin` here, but they use **radians**.
 In order to convert degrees to radians use `math.radians`.

-**NOTE**: Round only coordinates in returning Vector to 2 decimals.